MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## AWS CloudTrail
 Is an AWS service that can be used to monitor all user interactions with the AWS environment.
  AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing by logging all API calls made within your AWS account.

+##  AWS X-Ray
+Is a debugging service that helps developers understand how their application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+AWS X-Ray helps developers analyze and debug distributed applications in production or under development, such as those built using microservice architecture.
+With X-Ray, you can understand how your application and its underlying services are performing so you can identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.
+You can use X-Ray to analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

-## The AWS Well-Architected Framework is based on six pillars:
+## The AWS Well-Architected Framework
-• Operational Excellence
-• Security
-• Reliability
-• Performance Efficiency
-• Cost Optimization
-• Sustainability
+The 5 Pillars of the AWS Well-Architected Framework:

+- Operational Excellence: The operational excellence pillar includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

+- Security: The security pillar includes the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

+- Reliability: The reliability pillar includes the ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as  misconfigurations or transient network issues.

+- Performance Efficiency: The performance efficiency pillar includes the ability to use computing resources efficiently to meet system requirements.
+Key topics include selecting the right resource types and sizes based on workload requirements, monitoring performance, and making informed decisions to maintain efficiency as business needs evolve.

+- Cost Optimization: The cost optimization pillar includes the ability to avoid or eliminate unneeded cost or sub-optimal resources.

 ## AWS Trusted Advisor
-Offers a rich set of best practice checks and recommendations across five categories: cost optimization; security; fault tolerance; performance; and service limits.
+Offers a rich set of best practice checks and recommendations across five categories: cost optimization; security; fault tolerance; performance; and service limits(Service limits, also referred to as Service quotas, are the maximum number of service resources or operations that apply to an AWS account.
+Understanding your service limits (and how close you are to them) is an important part of managing your AWS deployments – continuous monitoring allows you to request limit increases or shut down resources before the limit is reached.
+One of the easiest ways to do this is via AWS Trusted Advisor’s Service Limit Dashboard).
 Like your customized cloud security expert, AWS Trusted Advisor analyzes your AWS environment and provides security recommendations to protect your AWS environment.
 The service improves the security of your applications by closing gaps, examining permissions, and enabling various AWS security features.
 The core security checks include: (Important)

 - 1- Security Groups - Specific Ports Unrestricted.